 Difficulty swallowing can lead to:

 - Choking.
-When food becomes impacted, choking can occur.
-If food completely blocks the airway, and no one intervenes with a successful Heimlich maneuver, death can occur.
+Food stuck in the throat can cause choking.
+If food completely blocks the airway and no one intervenes with a successful Heimlich maneuver, death can occur.

 Although swallowing difficulties can't be prevented, you can reduce your risk of occasional difficulty swallowing by eating slowly and chewing your food well.
-Early detection and effective treatment of GERD can lower your risk of developing dysphagia associated with an esophageal stricture.
+However, if you have symptoms of dysphagia, see a healthcare professional.